Legal professional privilege: England and Wales

+Scotland

+Legal professional privilege applies in Scotland.
+The Solicitors Regulation Authority (SRA) and the Law Society of Scotland regulate solicitors in respect of it.
+The SRA produces a Code of Conduct.
+For Advocates, this matter is regulated by the Faculty of Advocates Code of Conduct.
+In October 2022, the Scottish Inner House of the Court of Session (highest domestic appeal court) determined that materials subject to legal professional privilege could not be used by the Scottish Legal Complaints Commission for its investigations without client consent.

 Turkey

 The Turkish Advocacy Code outlines two types of legal professional privilege: legal advice privilege and litigation privilege.
 Legal professional privilege prohibits—subject to potential waiver by the client—the disclosure of lawyer-client communications made for the purpose of obtaining and giving legal advice.
 Litigation privilege prohibits—subject to potential waiver by the client—the disclosure of client-third party and lawyer-third party communications made in preparation of contemplated or pending litigation, including during settlement negotiations.
-The Turkish Advocacy Code’s rationale for the rules of legal professional privilege is that confidentiality enables lawyers to accurately encourage strong cases, which improves the efficiency of the legal system.
+The Turkish Advocacy Code's rationale for the rules of legal professional privilege is that confidentiality enables lawyers to accurately encourage strong cases, which improves the efficiency of the legal system.

 There is a fraud exception to both litigation privilege and legal advice privilege.

 United States

 Attorney–client privilege is a legal concept that protects communications between a client and his or her attorney and keeps the communications confidential in both civil and criminal cases.
 The privilege encourages open and honest communication between clients and attorneys.
 However, in the United States, not all state courts treat attorney communications as privileged.
-For instance, Washington state law and the federal courts in applying federal law protect client only communicationa; an attorney's communication is protected as privileged only to the extent that it contains or reveals the client's communications.
+For instance, Washington state law and the federal courts in applying federal law protect client only communications; an attorney's communication is protected as privileged only to the extent that it contains or reveals the client's communications.
 In contrast, California state law protects the attorney's confidential communications regardless of whether they contain, refer to, or reveal the client's communications.
 In addition, the United States Supreme Court has ruled that the privilege generally does not terminate upon the client's death.
 See Swidler & Berlin v.
 United States.